 Not to mention, being treated like human beings also goes a long way with us.

 Free Shoe Repair

-When Audrey’s Bangkok faux Diesel sandals started to tear at the front buckle, it was obvious that their repair would be more than her sewing kit could handle.
+When my Bangkok faux Diesel sandals started to tear at the front buckle, it was obvious that their repair would be more than her sewing kit could handle.
 The shoes were only two months old.
-Having paid only $6 for the pair, Audrey could hardly begrudge them.
+Having paid only $6 for the pair, I could hardly begrudge them.
 Her previous pair of Diesel-like sandals had lasted a whopping nine months.
 She wanted to get her money’s worth this time too.

 It was time to call in the pros.

 We poked our heads into a dark, narrow shop along Chulia Street in Penang’s Chinatown district.
 Bags and other custom-made leather bits hung from the walls and ceilings.
 We didn’t see any shoes, but there were enough tools, sewing machines and coffee jars filled with bits and bobs, zippers and hooks, that it appeared hopeful.